Shafqatsarwar/2nd_hackathon-phase1-3/README.md

 # The Evolution of Todo

-This project documents the journey of a Todo application from a simple local CLI to a cloud-native, full-stack web system.
+This project documents the journey of a Todo application from a simple local CLI to a cloud-native, full-stack web system with AI capabilities.
 This is a **Product Architect** demonstration built strictly using Agentic Dev Stack principles.

 ## 📜 Constitution & Rules
-All development is governed by the [Constitution](./constitution.md) and tracked in the `history/` folder.
+All development is governed by the [Constitution](./constitution.md) and tracked in the `.specify/memory/` folder.
 - **Mandate**: No manual coding allowed.
 All code is generated via Specs and Plans.
 - **Structure**:
+  - `.specify/memory/`: Memory files for Claude Code context.
-  - `history/`: Prompt History Records (PHR) and ADRs.
+  - `.specify/history/`: Prompt History Records (PHR) and ADRs.
   - `specs/`: Feature specifications and architectural plans.
   - `src/`: Verified source code.